pagkly/Zed/Investopedia3/Tracking Error Definition.md

 -   Where P is portfolio return and B is benchmark return.

-From an investor's point of view, tracking error can be used to evaluate [portfolio managers](https://www.investopedia.com/terms/p/portfoliomanager.asp).
-If a manager is realizing low [average returns](https://www.investopedia.com/terms/a/averagereturn.asp) and has a large tracking error, it is a sign that there is something significantly wrong with that investment and that the investor should most likely find a replacement.
+From an investor's point of view, tracking error can be used to evaluate [[portfolio managers]](https://www.investopedia.com/terms/p/portfoliomanager.asp).
+If a manager is realizing low [[average returns]](https://www.investopedia.com/terms/a/averagereturn.asp) and has a large tracking error, it is a sign that there is something significantly wrong with that investment and that the investor should most likely find a replacement.

 It may also be used to forecast performance, particularly for quantitative portfolio managers who construct risk models that include the likely factors that influence price changes.
 The managers then construct a portfolio that uses the type of constituents of a benchmark (such as style, leverage, momentum, or market cap) to create a portfolio that will have a tracking error that closely adheres to the benchmark.